 Neff notes that “People who are more self-compassionate tend to be less anxious and depressed.”
 In addition, being compassionate with ourselves helps us to connect with other people because one of the core elements of self-compassion is recognizing the shared humanity of all people.

-We should notice that self-compassion is radically different from self-esteem because self-esteem focuses on feeling good about one’s self, while self-compassion focuses on being present and tender to ourselves when we feel horrible about life and ourselves.
+Self-compassion is radically different from self-esteem.
+This is because self-esteem focuses on feeling good about one’s self, while self-compassion focuses on being present and tender to ourselves when we feel horrible about life and ourselves.

 Self-esteem tends to avoid looking at our failures and shortcomings.
-Self-compassion allows us to show gentleness to ourselves when we recognize our own shortcomings and failures, which are a part of being human.
+On the other hand, self-compassion allows us to show gentleness to ourselves when we recognize our own shortcomings and failures, which are a part of being human.

-Self-esteem pushes us to compare ourselves to others in unhealthy ways.
+Notice that self-esteem pushes us to compare ourselves to others in unhealthy ways.
 Either we compare ourselves to others and are jealous because we think other people are better than us.
-Or we compare ourselves to others and feel superior because we think we are better than them.
+Or, we compare ourselves to others and feel superior because we think we are better than them.
 Self-compassion helps us to see the shared humanity in everyone which entails moments of joy and sorrow and success and failure.
 This draws us closer to one another.

 Neff writes, “Rather than managing our self-image so that it is always palatable, self-compassion honors the fact that all human beings have both strengths and weaknesses…They are merely a part of the process of being alive.
 Our minds may try to convince us otherwise, but our hearts know that our true value lies in the core experiences of being a conscious being who feels and perceives.”